dduan/Swift-Framework-Without-Xcode/README.md

 (It's really just some combinations of commandline options for `swiftc` in a Makefile.)

+You can read more about it in this [blog post](http://dduan.net/post/2015/07/dynamic-swift-framework-without-xcode/)

 ## Usage

 1. Under the *Frameworks* folder, create a folder named after the "framework",